The Hessian of elliptic curves as a Latt\`es map: Preliminaries

-\begin{remark} The points in $F \cap \Hess(F)$ are called \emph{flex points} or \emph{inflection points} of $F$.
-As it is known \cite{dickson:pointsInflexion}, if we consider a cubic $E$ defining an elliptic curve, its inflection points coincide with its $3$-torsion points -- provided that the base point is chosen to be an inflection point.
+\begin{remark} The points in $E \cap H(E)$ are called \emph{flex points} or \emph{inflection points} of~$E$.
+It is known that the inflection points of an elliptic curve coincide with its $3$-torsion points, provided that the base point is chosen to be an inflection point \cite{dickson:pointsInflexion}.
+Moreover, as observed in~\cite[§3]{Hesse3torsion}, if the base point of $\Hess(E)$ is also chosen among the inflection points of $E$ (the natural choice being the same base point of $E$) and $\Hess(E)$ is again elliptic, then $E \cap \Hess(E)$ also coincides with the $3$-torsion points of $\Hess(E)$.
+Indeed, the addition laws on $E$ and $\Hess(E)$ coincide on $E \cap \Hess(E) = E[3]$ because the chord-tangent construction on $E$ agrees with the same procedure on $\Hess(E)$: a line through two points (with multiplicity) of $E[3]$ meets $E$ in another point of $3$-torsion, hence it also belongs to $\Hess(E)$. \end{remark}